cifanip/portfolio/cases/02_fractional_brownian_motion/index.md

 ## 2. Computation

+As an illustration, Fig. 1 shows sample paths of FBM and its corresponding increments for $H=0.8$ and $H=0.1$.

 [^1]: Cifani, P. and Flandoli, F., 2025.
 Diffusion Properties of Small-Scale Fractional Transport Models, Journal of Statistical Physics.